 The objectives of this SA2 study are to study the cases of 5GS using different backhaul connections which are not covered in Rel-17, and the potential enhancements to 5GS to support these cases, taking into account of different backhaul characteristics (e.g. dynamic delay, limited bandwidth), which include the following aspects:

-WT#1: Architecture enhancements for support of a backhaul with long/dynamical delay (e.g. brought by ISL in satellite networks or changed satellite backhaul on the UP path) and/or limited bandwidth (e.g., restricted by the maximum data rate of a satellite beam):
+WT#1: Architecture enhancements for support of a backhaul with changing delay (e.g. brought by ISL in satellite networks or changed satellite backhaul on the UP path) and/or limited bandwidth (e.g., restricted by the maximum data rate of a satellite beam):

-WT#1.1: Policy/QoS control enhancements based on the detected packet delivery latency and/or bandwidth of the satellite backhaul;
+WT#1.1: Policy/QoS control enhancements based on the detected packet delivery latency and/or bandwidth of the satellite backhaul on the UP path;

 WT#1.2: Exposure of backhaul information to AFs.